anjanaprasd/cdk-ec2/README.md

  ### Please note : In this tutorial, I've exclude couple of files and folders(cdk.out file node-module folder).
-Therefore, I would like to recommend follow above mentioned steps in your computer and create your own cdk project folder and change the values in the /lib/*.ts file configurations.
+Therefore, I would like to recommend follow above mentioned steps in your computer and create your own cdk project folder and change the values in the /lib/*.ts file.